PostHog/posthog.com/contents/docs/deployment/deploy-digital-ocean.md

 1. Give the project any name you prefer
 1. From the green Create button on the top right select 'Kubernetes: Create Kubernetes clusters'
 1. When choosing cluster capacity we recommend minimally selecting 2 nodes for 20$/month production plan providing 2.5GB or RAM and 2 vCPUs each
-1. Follow the overview guide provided to get access to your cluster and
+1. Follow the overview guide provided to get access to your cluster

 <br />